 Subdivision 1.
 For deposits beyond insurance.
-To the extent that funds on deposit at the close of the financial institution's banking day exceed available federal deposit insurance, the government entity shall require the financial institution to furnish collateral security or a corporate surety bond executed by a company authorized to do business in the state.
-For the purposes of this section, "banking day" has the meaning given in Federal Reserve Board Regulation CC, Code of Federal Regulations, title 12, section 229.2(f), and incorporates a financial institution's cutoff hour established under section 336.4-108.
+To the extent that funds deposited are in excess of available federal deposit insurance, the government entity shall require the financial institution to furnish collateral security or a corporate surety bond executed by a company authorized to do business in the state.

 Subd.
 2. In lieu of surety bond.
 The following are the allowable forms of collateral in lieu of a corporate surety bond:

 (1) United States government treasury bills, treasury notes, treasury bonds;